bmcclure/CakePHP-AutoAsset-Plugin/README.markdown

     Indicates which CSS files should be loaded first, in the head section of your layout.
 This is often used to load your "main" CSS file which controls the appearance of your site.
 Any CSS which doesn't need to be loaded already when the page is first displayed should instead go in 'asyncCss' to help speed up your site.

+*   'globals' (Default: null)

+    Can contain an associative array of key and value pairs that will be output as Javascript variables available to all other JavaScript files.
+Be careful not to overwrite any important variables here.
+You can choose where in your script these are output using the AssetLoaderHelper.

 *   'controllersPath' (Default: 'controllers')